 Redborne, the Languages faculty is based in south school and consists of the French, German, Spanish and Latin departments.
 We have 9 teaching staff and a full time Curriculum Support Assistant (CSA).

-In Year 9, students study French with either German or Spanish as their second modern foreign language.
-If parents/carers have a strong preference with regard to the second language then they are invited to put this in writing to either Mr Flynn (Head of Faculty) or to Miss Eveling (our CSA) at the school stating valid, educational reasons.
+On arriving in Year 9 students have two options: to continue with their study of French with either German or Spanish as their second modern foreign language at beginners level or to learn German and Spanish at beginners level.
+If parents/carers have a strong preference with regard to the second language then they are invited to put this in writing to Mrs Morey, Head of Faculty, stating valid, educational reasons although this can be done on the transfer document.
+The KS3 curriculum has been created and thought to enable students to develop skills and linguistic competence within a range of common topic areas.
+The Modern Foreign Languages team also pride themselves in helping raise the literacy skills of all students by improving the students' understanding of their own language and transfer their knowledge to the foreign language.
+Students are taught in mixed ability groups.
 Students are taught and assessed in the four language skills of listening, speaking, reading and writing as well as given an insight into the cultures and civilisations of those countries where the language is spoken.

 At Key Stage 4 students have the opportunity to continue with one or both languages through to GCSE and they may also opt to study Latin at GCSE in KS4.